Objects

 });

-By default, object ignores and removes unknown entries.
-This means that entries that you have not defined in the first argument will not be validated and will not be added to the output.
-You can control this behavior with the rest argument.
+schema removes unknown entries.
+This means that entries that you have not defined in the first argument are not validated and added to the output.
+You can change this behavior by using the looseObject

 import * as v from 'valibot';